Signed permutohedra, delta-matroids, and beyond: Log-concavity

 In order to deduce log-concavity, we need to know that the Chow class $[\mathbb{P}(\mathcal{K}_{\D})]$ has Hodge-theoretic properties resembling those of an irreducible subvariety.
-The framework of \cite[Section 8.3]{EHL} constructs classes which are associated to any \emph{matroid} which have good Hodge-theoretic properties.\footnote{For technical reasons we actually work with classes in $A^\bullet(X_{B_n} \times \mathbb{P}^{2n-1})$ instead of $A^\bullet(X_{B_n} \times \PP^{2n})$ which more naturally extend to all rank $n$ matroids, but the underlying idea is the same.} When $\D$ has an enveloping matroid $\M$, we can use this to deduce that $[\mathbb{P}(\mathcal{K}_{\D})]$ has good Hodge-theoretic properties.
+The framework of \cite[Section 8.3]{EHL} constructs classes which are associated to any \emph{matroid} which have good Hodge-theoretic properties.\footnote{For technical reasons we actually work with classes in $A^\bullet(X_{B_n} \times \mathbb{P}^{2n-1})$ instead of $A^\bullet(X_{B_n} \times \PP^{2n})$ which more naturally extend to all rank $n$ matroids, but the underlying idea is the same.} The strategy is to relate the class to the {Bergman fan} of some matroid, which has good Hodge-theoretic properties by \cite{AHK18}.
+The notion of {valuativity} for invariants of matroids is used to reduce certain computations to the case of realizable matroids.
+When $\D$ has an enveloping matroid $\M$, we can use this to deduce that $[\mathbb{P}(\mathcal{K}_{\D})]$ has good Hodge-theoretic properties.